The Highways of North Carolina

 Alleghany Co.: Blue Ridge Pkwy, Sparta

 History: US 21 is an original US Highway.
 It attached itself to NC 261 from South Carolina to Pineville; NC 26 from Pineville to Virginia.
-The 1925 US Routing plan may have initially sent US 21 with NC 15 from Charlotte to Salisbury, then NC 10 over to Statesville, as shown on a 1926 Rand McN map.
+The 1925 US Routing plan initially sent US 21 with NC 15 from Charlotte to Salisbury, then with US 70/NC 10 over to Statesville, as shown on a 1926 Rand McN map.
+In 1926, US 21 was given direct routing over NC 26 to Huntersville.
+Statesville to Salisbury remained US 70 and Charlotte to Salisbury became US 170.

 1926 Auto Trails